Durg-Bihlai Masterplan

 Geographic Trigger

-CG RERA jurisdiction, any plotting >500 sq mt
+CG RERA (Real Estate Regulatory Authority) jurisdiction, any plotting >500 sq mt

 Practical Check

-Verify RERA registration at rera.cgstate.gov.in; a number means non-compliant
+Verify RERA registration at rera.cgstate.gov.in; absence of a number means non-compliant

 No CLU document handed to you by a broker carries automatic credibility in Durg.
 Verify it independently, or treat the land as undiverted agricultural land for valuation purposes.

-The Durg-Bhilai market has three genuinely distinct value tiers, and confusing them causes the largest investment errors.
+The Durg-Bhilai market has three genuinely distinct value tiers, and understanding them is essential for any buyer.

 The first tier is the BSP township fringe.
 The Bhilai Steel Plant township spans 9,103 acres across 16 residential sectors.
-BSP-allotted sector land is not available for private purchase; it is SAIL government land.
-The investment play here is in the private residential streets and colonies abutting the sector boundary, particularly around GE Road, Supela, and Smriti Nagar, where commercial land is actively transacting, and values are supported by BSP employee purchasing power.
+BSP-allotted sector land is not available for private purchase; it is SAIL (Steel Authority of India Limited) government land.
+Transactable private land is in the residential streets and colonies abutting the sector boundary, particularly around GE Road, Supela, and Smriti Nagar, where commercial land is actively transacting, and values are supported by BSP employee purchasing power.
 SAIL plans ₹7,500 crore in capex in FY26 for plant expansion, which sustains residential and commercial demand adjacent to the plant.
 The second tier is Risali and Kumhari, the two localities with the highest volume of private residential plot listings in 2025.
 Risali Bhilai has active residential transactions from ₹20 lakh upward for 1,000–1,500 sq ft plots, while Kumhari sees larger commercial and agricultural land parcels.
 The third tier is AKVN Borai industrial zone, where 1-acre industrial plots are available, designed for manufacturing and ancillary industries linked to BSP's supply chain.
 Borai is an approved AKVN industrial area; land here has state-backed industrial zoning without the conversion risk that plagues agricultural-to-industrial conversions elsewhere in the district.

 The table below maps each zone against its plan backing and risk profile.